Signing up

 All the information below will be covered by the Bat Group leader, in the briefing before the event.
 However, you may want to familiarise yourself with the process in advance by reading below.

-The aim is for each team to start the Big Bat Count of their area at Sunset, and then survey for the next hour.
+The aim is for each team to start the Big Bat Count of their soon after area at Sunset, and then survey for the next hour.

 At the start of the Count

-1. Start the Echo Meter app on the tablet.
+- Start the Echo Meter app on the tablet, using the icon in the middle of the screen.

-• Start recording using the round button with a red square 2nd from left. (bat autoID only works when recording).
+- Start recording using the round light grey button with a light red square 2nd from left. (bat autoID only works when recording).

-6. If at any time the Echo Meter app freezes during the night, the quickest way to reset is to restart the tablet.
-Hold down the top power “on” button and select “restart” onscreen.
+- If at any time the Echo Meter app freezes during the night, the quickest way to reset is to restart the tablet.
+Hold down the side power button and hit the “restart” button onscreen twice.
 Then follow steps 1-5 above again.

 2/ Switch on the Magenta bat detector, and set it initially to 45kHz